Sergi Gvarjaladze

 Sergi Gvarjaladze (სერგი გვარჯალაძე; born November 13, 1967) is a Georgian TV and radio presenter, film director, producer and musician whose career in the Georgian media spans 20 years.
 He has been involved in the commercial production of a number of projects of a social nature.

 He is a German citizen and has worked in the German music industry since 1994 while studying at the University of Münster.
 He lives in, and divides his time between both Georgia and Germany.

 Television and film

-In Georgia, Gvarjaladze was involved with the Channel 1 show Extremely Popular from 1990–91.
+In Georgia, Gvarjaladze was involved with the Channel 1 show Extremely Popular from 1990 to 1991.
 He made a social documentary on the Georgian Civil War in 1991 with American cameraman Charly Steiner.
 He also worked on Showbiz Digest (Channel 2, 1991–93) and Komunikatori (Channel 1, 1999; TV Rustavi2, 2000).

 His latest film Dancing with Georgia (Tańcząca z Gruzją) was broadcast on TVP2 (the second channel of Polish television).